Patrick-Kladek/ScreenshotFramer/README.md

 If you want your screenshots framed in a device.
 You may use any Image here.
 It is useful if the images support alpha values.
 Unfortunatley we can not give you our device images due to copyrights.
 You can download apples device images and copy them in this folder.
 It may be neccesary to export them as png tho.

 ##### localized image Folder
-(en-US, de-DE and so on) are generated using Fastlane snapshot oder you may also copy them in this folders.
+(en-US, de-DE and so on) are generated using Fastlane snapshot or you may also copy them in this folders.
 Important is that you have a strings file in this folder called `screenshots.strings`

 ```
 "1" = "It Starts With a Thought";